xkf1998/Crime-map/my-map/README.md

 ## Tips

-When we are running under Mac or Linux environment, we need to add an environment variable `export NODE_OPTIONS=--openssl-legacy-provider`.
+When  running under Mac or Linux environment, we need to add an environment variable `export NODE_OPTIONS=--openssl-legacy-provider`.